 RISE is targeted toward people who have bad credit.
 They don’t even give any kind of minimum credit score requirement.
 As a result, RISE scores well for being available to a wide range of borrowers.

 RISE also scores well for having a pre-qualification process.
 Visit their website and put in your name, email and state at the top right, then click “Check Your Loan Options.”
 You’ll then be directed to a form where you fill in more detailed information like your address and income.
 At the end of this process, which will not hurt your credit, you will see what offers you’re likely to qualify for.

 If you choose to submit an application after that, RISE will do a hard inquiry of your credit, which will cause a drop in your score.
 The only way to apply for a RISE personal loan is online.
 You must apply by yourself, as RISE does not accept joint applications.

 RISE does not disclose an overall minimum income, but their website says approval and loan terms “are subject to minimum income requirements and vary by state.”
 RISE only operates in 30 states and the District of Columbia, so you will have to live in one of those places to apply.

 Category Rating: 4.5/5

 - Better Business Bureau: RISE Credit is rated A+ by the BBB.
 They have not become accredited.

-- Consumer Financial Protection Bureau: There are more than 170 complaints about RISE loans in the CFPB complaints database, with some as recent as April 2019.
+- Consumer Financial Protection Bureau: There are more than 180 complaints about RISE loans in the CFPB complaints database.
 Many customers complain about having trouble with the high interest rates.

 Was this article helpful?